ogs22/cookbook/glossary/mean.md

-A kind of average value.

-It is found by adding up a set of values, and then dividing by the number of values.
+The mean or arithmetic mean is one measure of the centre of a set of data.
+The mean is calculated by adding up all the values and dividing the total by the total number of values.

-It is a measure of how typical something is.
-In your school you might like to think of the typical height of your classmates.
-Are they tall, short or some height in between?
+For example, when the values 7, 4, 6, 5, 7, 7, 6 are added the sum is
+42. The mean is calculated by dividing 42 by the number of values (7), giving a mean of 6.

+The arithmetic mean is sensitive to outlier values.